 Concerned about your child's attendance?

-If you have any concerns about your child's attendance please speak to your child's class teacher or pop into the office to make an appointment to speak with Mrs Ruff our Headteacher, Mrs Tippling our Learning Mentor or Mrs Wallace our Attendance Officer.
+If you have any concerns about your child's attendance please speak to your child's class teacher or pop into the office to make an appointment to speak with Mrs Appleby our Headteacher, Mrs Tipping our Learning Mentor or Mrs Honey our Attendance Officer.